 Expert dog dental care advice

-Watch our top tips on how to care for your dog's teeth, including how to brush their teeth.
+Watch our top tips on how to care for your dog's teeth.

 If you have any questions about your dog’s dental health or would like to find out more, contact your local Medivet practice.